hellerve/blog/posts/Building_a_small_language_with_cj.md

 #### Prelude: An API and an AST

 Before we implement anything, let me give you a quick rundown of the `cj` functions we will be using today.
-Jump back here if you need clarification on any of the bits we’re using!
+This is intended as a reference, jump back here if you need clarification on any of the bits we’re using!

 ```
 // Our main CJ context that we’ll carry around